tekuuu/nexora_/README.md

 - **Logic Libraries**: `SupplyLogic`, `BorrowLogic` for modular operations
 - **Oracle**: `SimplePriceOracle` for price feeds
 - **Utility Libraries**: `SafeFHEOperations`, `AssetUtils`, `SafeMath64`

+## Administration & Roles

+This project implements on-chain role-based administration and a dedicated admin UI in the frontend.
+The README below describes the concrete roles, the contract-level capabilities they grant, and where the admin UI lives in the codebase.

+### Roles (on-chain)
+- `DEFAULT_ADMIN_ROLE` (inherited from OpenZeppelin AccessControl) — initial owner granted in `contracts/access/ACLManager.sol` constructor.
+- `POOL_ADMIN` — role identifier `keccak256("POOL_ADMIN")`.
+Pool admins can perform protocol configuration tasks (see capabilities below).
+Declared in `contracts/config/Constants.sol` and enforced by `contracts/access/ACLManager.sol`.
+- `RISK_ADMIN` — role identifier `keccak256("RISK_ADMIN")`.
+Risk admins are allowed to change risk-sensitive parameters (collateral factors, caps, pause reserves).
+- `EMERGENCY_ADMIN` — role identifier `keccak256("EMERGENCY_ADMIN")`.
+Emergency admins (or pool admins) can pause/unpause the protocol in urgent situations.

+These roles are exposed by `ACLManager` and can be queried/granted/revoked via the standard `hasRole`, `grantRole`, and `revokeRole` functions (the ACL manager ABI is used by the frontend).

+### Contract-level admin capabilities (what the code allows)
+- PoolConfigurator (`contracts/protocol/ConfidentialPoolConfigurator.sol`):
+	- onlyPoolAdmin: `setLendingPool`, `initReserve`, `setReserveActive`, `setReserveBorrowing`, `setReserveCollateral`, `setLendingPool` (sets the linked lending pool).
+	- onlyRiskAdmin: `setCollateralFactor`, `setSupplyCap`, `setBorrowCap`, `pauseReserve`, `unpauseReserve`.
+	- When the configurator updates reserve state it syncs to the lending pool via `updateReserveConfig`.
+- LendingPool (`contracts/protocol/ConfidentialLendingPool.sol`):
+	- onlyPoolAdmin: `setConfigurator`, `setPriceOracle`, `setCollateralAsset`.
+	- onlyEmergencyAdmin (or pool admin): `pause` and `unpause` the entire protocol.

+These capabilities are enforced via the `ACLManager` checks in the contracts and are reflected in the ABI files used by the frontend (see below).

+### Admin UI (frontend)
+- The admin dashboard is implemented in the Next.js frontend under `webapp/src/app/admin` and admin components under `webapp/src/components/admin/`.
+	- Admin page entry: `webapp/src/app/admin/page.tsx` (wraps `AdminLayout` and `AdminDashboardMain`).
+	- Main dashboard/controls: `webapp/src/components/admin/AdminDashboardMain.tsx` with tabs that load:
+		- `ReservesPanel`, `AddReservePanel`, `ReserveConfigPanel` — for initializing and configuring reserves.
+		- `PricesPanel` — for setting oracle prices (uses the `ORACLE_ABI` functions `setPrice`/`setPrices`).
+		- `RolesPanel` / `RolesPanelEnhanced` — UI for role management (uses ACL ABI: `grantRole` / `revokeRole` / `hasRole`).
+		- `EmergencyPanel` — pause/unpause actions mapped to the lending pool `pause`/`unpause` functions.

+- Admin contract configuration and ABIs are under `webapp/src/config/admin/`:
+	- `adminConfig.ts` — admin routes, nav items and helper `isAdminWallet` that gates UI access.
+	- `adminABI.ts` and `adminContracts.ts` — ABI snippets and the addresses used to call admin functions from the UI.
+	- The webapp reads the list of authorized admin wallet addresses from the environment variable `NEXT_PUBLIC_ADMIN_WALLETS` (see `webapp/env.example` and `webapp/src/config/contracts.ts`) — add your admin addresses to `webapp/.env.local` as a comma-separated list.

+### How to use admin features (concrete)
+- To enable the dashboard for a wallet, add its address to `NEXT_PUBLIC_ADMIN_WALLETS` in `webapp/.env.local` (see `webapp/env.example`).
+The frontend validates the address format on startup and lower-cases entries.
+- From the admin dashboard you can:
+	- Initialize reserves (`initReserve`) and enable/disable borrowing for assets.
+	- Configure reserve parameters (collateral factor, supply/borrow caps).
+	- Update oracle prices (the prototype uses `SimplePriceOracle` — see `contracts/oracle/SimplePriceOracle.sol`).
+	- Grant and revoke roles using the ACL manager ABI (`grantRole`, `revokeRole`).
+	- Perform emergency actions: pause/unpause a reserve, or pause/unpause the entire protocol.

+All of the UI actions are wired to the on-chain ABI definitions present in `webapp/src/config/admin/*` and call the exact contract functions listed above — there are no admin features in the UI that are not supported by the contracts.

 ### FHEVM Integration
 FHEVM enables fully homomorphic encryption on Ethereum: